-If you run ads on your site via ad networks (including Google’s ad services), we heavily suggest that you meet industry requirements by enabling the IAB Transparency & Consent Framework feature in the Cookie Solution.
+If you run ads on your site via ad networks (including Google’s ad services), we heavily suggest that you meet industry requirements by enabling the IAB Transparency & Consent Framework feature in the Privacy Controls and Cookie Solution.
 Failure to do so can potentially result in reduced ad reach and revenue.

 When do you need it?
 In general, you’ll likely need to set Terms & Conditions if you have an ecommerce website.
 Specific instances where they might needed are where you:

 Particular emphasis should be given to users’ rights, payment conditions and the limitation of liability clauses (and disclaimers).